papito/scala-technology-party/README.md

 ## What it does:
   * A newly-added "Trello" card shows up in other clients in real-time.
-  * An example of utilizing all cores with futures to do something, and then stopping it via client.
+  * An example of utilizing all cores with Scala futures to do something, and then aborting them via client.

 ## Build & Run ##